-Related shareholders or shareholder accounts may be aggregated in order to meet the minimum initial investment requirement for Administrator Class shares.
+Related shareholders or shareholder accounts of the same Fund may be aggregated in order to meet the minimum initial investment requirement for Institutional, Service, Premier, Administrator, and Select Class shares.
 The following are examples of relationships that may qualify for aggregation:

-- Related business entities, including: (i) corporations and their subsidiaries; (ii) general and limited partners; and (iii) other business entities under common ownership or control. - Shareholder accounts that share a common tax-id number. - Accounts over which the shareholder has individual or shared authority to buy or sell shares on behalf of the account (i.e., a trust account or a solely owned business account).
+- Related business entities, including; (i) Corporations and their subsidiaries; (ii) General and limited partners; and iii) Other business entities under common ownership or control. - Shareholder accounts that share a common tax-identification number. - Accounts over which the shareholder has individual or shared authority to buy or sell shares on behalf of the account (i.e., a trust account or a solely owned business account).